viamrobotics/docs/docs/installation/rpi-setup.md

 {{% /alert  %}}

 {{< alert title="Caution" color="caution" >}}
-The default username and password on Raspberry Pi's are
+The default username and password on Raspberry Pis are

 * username: pi
 * password: raspberry